 - When the Steam API fails to initialize, it can cause problems and prevent the project from functioning correctly.

-Even though Steam is one of the most used and appreciated gaming platforms available on the market, it seems like some users are unable to initialize Steam API.
+Even though Steam is one of the most used and appreciated gaming platforms available on the market, some users cannot initialize Steam API.

-This error can appear for a variety of reasons, and because of the wide range of factors that can come into play, this guide will not fix the problem for all the readers, but we will try our best to explore some of the most useful fixes based on our team’s research and feedback received from users.
+This error can appear for a variety of reasons.
+Because of the wide range of factors, this guide will explore some of the most valuable fixes based on our team’s research and user feedback.

 Before discovering the best methods to try if you encounter today’s issue, let’s take a look at some of the most common reasons why it can occur.

 Why am I unable to initialize Steam API?